ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

     }
 ```

-We don't need to specify the `pid` as it already exists, so when we create the profile document, we just need the profile information (`firstName`, `lastName`, `email`, and `password`).
+We don't need to specify the `pid` as it already exists, so when we create the profile document, we just need the profile information (`firstName`, `lastName`, and `email`).
 The user may only be changing one or many fields in the document so we first retrieve the existing document and check for differences and only update the fields needed to be changed.

 We first look up the existing document and make sure it exists, if it does not, return a 500 level error code and message: "Cannot update: document not found".